alexanderquispe/Diplomado2023/README.md

 # Diplomado2023
-this is a course in python
+This is a python course.

+Name of the students,
+1. Mattias Salazar
+2. Luis Quisp
+3. Nuria Toledo